 About Cameroon African Artist Angu Walters

-Walters Angu Che was born in 1980, a native of the Mezam District in the Northwest Region of Cameroon.
+Angu Walters was born in 1980, a native of the Nsongwa people of the Mezam District in the Northwest Region of Cameroon.
 The artist’s studio is in the NW city of Bamenda which has since 2017 found itself at the very center of a brutal civil war.

 Scroll down the page for an extensive personal photo gallery and for an overview of Walters’ paintings.

-The African artist – who signs his work, Angu Walters – got his start as a student of the noted American-born Cameroonian artist Nzante Spee.
+The African artist Angu Walters– got his start as a student of the noted American-born Cameroonian artist Nzante Spee.
 Wikipedia characterizes Spee’s paintings, which could as well be applied to Angu, thusly, “His style, from cubism to surrealism and addressed to a naïve caricature but full with provocative humour, culminates in a pictorial world where all these expressions are mixed in the so-called melting age aesthetic.”

 Long before the war, Angu – who favors traditional African music – was a member of the “Melting Age Band, MAB” led by the late Spee.
 A large share of his paintings are of musicians.